Fonger/bsoneditor/misc/how_to_publish.md

-# How to publish jsoneditor
+# How to publish bsoneditor

-This document describes the steps required to publish a new version of jsoneditor.
+This document describes the steps required to publish a new version of bsoneditor.

 ## Update version number